rivertale/hand2/README.md

 ### Logging
 Enable logging with the flag `--log` for any command.
 Logs will be saved to `./log/YYYY-MM-DD_hh-mm-ss.log`.
-For example: `./hand --log config-check`
+For example: `./hand --log config-check`.

 ### Using WSL
 - Running a Docker container on WSL can occasionally mess up the `inode` of `..` that points to `/mnt`.
 This problem is observed in development, and it consistently causes failure when trying to query the full path, which is crucial for both the homework make scripts and hand2.
-- Run command `docker/run.sh ...` to use the Docker version of hand2 in WSL instead.
+- In WSL, run command `docker/run.sh ...` to use the Docker version of hand2 instead.
 The Docker scripts support Docker in Docker (DinD), allowing you to grade students' homework even when the grading script launches a Docker container.

 ## How to build